 Theoretically, we’re a loose association of people from all walks of life who come together in small groups to read plays.
-The time will come when this page will list officer and members of a board and staff, with links to pages listing thousands of readers and affiliated groups (see Role Call).
+The time will come when this page will list officers and members of a board and staff, with links to pages listing thousands of readers and affiliated groups (see Role Call).

 For now there’s only me, George Gray, a semi-retired old Jack of All (Theatrical) Trades, a crackpot who believes the world would be a better place if more people spent more time reading plays with friends.

 Should this notion catch on, spread its wing and fly, more than me are needed.
 I don’t have the skills or resources—nor the time (I’m seventy-seven), nor mind (it’s slipping), nor stomach (lost to cancer two years ago)—to manage a million readers (don’t laugh).
 One by one you’ll climb on board until this free weblog won’t hold all the data and some benevolent organization will fund salaries for a staff.

 Copy Editor/Graphic Artist/Webmaster/Marketing Whiz

 All the arguments for cold reads are here in the blog, along with all the ways to do it and the framework for a world-wide network, but it needs a lot of pruning, rearranging, eye appeal, and a plan to overcome the stigma our culture places on dramatic art.

 Besides demonstrated skills and abilities, I need someone (or more) who understands the cold reads movement and appreciates its intrinsic value.

 Apply with sample page to firstname.lastname@example.org.
 Pro bono preferred; otherwise quote rates, bearing in mind that I’m living on Social Security and home equity.

 CR/I may organize itself, find movers and shakers who incorporate and manage the growing constituency.
 More likely (in time) cold reading will be incorporated under the umbrella of larger institution.